How to get Netflix for free — here are 3 ways

 What streaming services offer free trials?

-While Netflix may not offer a free trial, there are plenty of the best streaming services that do.
+While Netflix may not offer a free trial, many of the best streaming services actually do.
 Here is a list of the popular streaming services that you can try for free while you decide whether or not to add Netflix to your streaming budget:

 More from Tom's Guide